New York State US History Regents Review Sheet.

 How did women affect social movements?

-Westward Expansion -- Know the Turner Thesis, Homestead Act, and the plight of Native Americans during manifest destiny.
+Westward Expansion -- Know the, Homestead Act, and the plight of Native Americans during westward expansion.

 What were the strength and weaknesses of Presidential and Congressional Reconstruction?
 What happened in its aftermath?